-Here in extremal Kerr, we set \beaa z=\frac{(r-M)^2}{(r^2+M^2)^2}, \eeaa and explicitly define the differentiable function $w$ defined piecewise, see \eqref{eq:def-w}.
-We show that in this case both the vectorfield $X$ and the function $w$ are regular up to the horizon, so the first issue appearing in the sub-extremal case is not present here.
-Nevertheless, we still have the vanishing of the zero-th order term in an interval of $r$, for which a non-degenerate redshift estimate cannot be used as is absent in extremality.
+For extremal Kerr, we set \beaa z=\frac{(r-M)^2}{(r^2+M^2)^2}, \eeaa and explicitly define the differentiable function $w$, see \eqref{eq:def-w}.
+In this case, the vectorfield $X$ behaves like $(r-M)^2\log(r-M)\partial_r$, which also does not admit a regular extension towards the event horizon, and the zero-th order term still vanishes in an interval of $r$, for which a non-degenerate redshift estimate cannot be used as is absent in extremality.
 We rely instead on a global pointwise Hardy inequality in $r\geq r_e >M$ which degenerates as $r_e \to M$, capturing the degeneracy of the redshift.
 The Hardy inequality is based on the use of the one-form $J=v \partial_r$ for an explicit function $v$, see \eqref{eq:def-v}, solution to an ODE, that is used to obtain positivity of the zero-th order term $\VV$, fixing the second issue.
-We finally also add a trapped control on the time derivative by using the Lagrangian of the wave equation to prove Theorem \ref{main-theorem}.
+We finally also add a control of the time derivative (degenerate at trapping) in the integrated local energy estimates by using the Lagrangian of the wave equation to prove Theorem \ref{main-theorem}.
 The above construction gives a simple alternative proof of Aretakis' result in \cite{Aretakis2012} in physical-space, bypassing the frequency decomposition and addressing the open problem raised by Aretakis \cite{Aretakis2012}.